 As part of the Carey values, students are expected to treat each other with respect, humility and kindness.
 When students fall short of the behaviour expectations, Breaches of Behaviour are issued as a mechanism of tracking and assisting students to process their inappropriate behaviour.
-The accumulation of Beaches of Behaviour will result in letters home, suspensions and interviews as students progress through the behaviour levels.
+The accumulation of Beaches of Behaviour will result in letters home, attendance at Friday afternoon detentions, suspensions and interviews as students progress through the behaviour levels.
 The purpose of an interview is to unpack behaviours, this will include determining the cause and effect of the behaviours, develop action plans and ensure restoration has occurred.